makeralchemy/stop-action-movie-maker/README.md

     $ python stop-action-player.py testmovie

-Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play it backwards (opposite order that it was recorded).
+Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play it backwards (frames played in the opposite order that it was recorded).

     $ python stop-action-player.py testmovie -b